j-fife/RNAStructure/README.md

 Again if you're using an ssh client this will be different, but if you're using Sam's CGP account follow the steps below:

-1) Click the Gear icon in the top right -> Download File it will ask you for the fully qualified file path, in this location that path is `/home/sbarkal/ASOproj/<your-output-file>.csv`
+Click the Gear icon in the top right -> Download File it will ask you for the fully qualified file path, in this location that path is `/home/sbarkal/ASOproj/<your-output-file>.csv`
 The download should proceed as it does when you download other files with your browser.

 #### Step 4) Shut down the instance

-If you're doing multiple .fasta files
+If you're doing multiple .fasta files you don't need to follow this step after each run, only after you're done with the program.
+This is really inportant becuase the machine is billed by the minute of use.

+To do this, exit the terminal window, and go back to the google cloud dashboard.
+You should see a bar titled 'instance-1' with a green mark next to it.
+On the far right, next to `ssh` clich the three vertical dots and select stop.
+The green icon will turn gray and start spinning indicating it's shutting down, but don't leave until it's stopped to ensure it shut down correctly.

+Contact me with any issues or concerns at jamesdavidfife@gmail.com